Aubameyang stripped of Arsenal captaincy

 Aubameyang, 32, was also dropped for disciplinary reasons in March.

-On that occasion, he missed the win over rivals Tottenham for a "breach of pre-match protocol".
+On that occasion he missed the win over rivals Tottenham for a "breach of pre-match protocol".

-This time, Arsenal boss Mikel Arteta has not disclosed how Aubameyang broke the rules, but The Athletic reported that he returned late from an authorised trip abroad.
+This time Arsenal boss Mikel Arteta has not disclosed how Aubameyang broke the rules, but The Athletic reported that he returned late from an authorised trip abroad.

 "We have been very consistent, that we have certain non-negotiables in the team that we have set ourselves as a club," said Arteta after the Southampton match.